Anadarko Petroleum adjusted profit falls 10%

-(Reuters) - Anadarko Petroleum Corp (APC.N), which is being bought out by rival Occidental Petroleum Corp (OXY.N), reported a 10.4% fall in quarterly adjusted profit on Friday, hit by lower oil and gas prices.
+July 26 (Reuters) - Anadarko Petroleum Corp, which is being bought out by rival Occidental Petroleum Corp, reported a 10.4% fall in quarterly adjusted profit on Friday, hit by lower oil and gas prices.

 The company said adjusted net income fell to $249 million, or 51 cents per share, in the second quarter ended June 30 from $278 million, or 54 cents per share, a year earlier.